vizzuhq/ipyvizzu-story/docs/tutorial/building_blocks.md

 and right arrows to navigate between `Slides`, and the `Home` and `End` buttons to jump to the first and last `Slide` in the `Story`.

-On each chart, you can define the chart configuration and style using the same objects as in `ipyvizzu`.
+On each chart, you can define the chart configuration, style and animation options using the same objects as in `ipyvizzu`.
 However, you can not modify the underlying data between the slides, just the data filter can be used.

 ```python
 slide = Slide(